Heckler & Koch PSG1: MSG90

 The MSG90 (Militärisches Scharfschützengewehr, German for "militarized sharp-shooting rifle") is a militarized variant of the PSG1 that is both strengthened and lightened while less expensive.
 Compared to the PSG1 which is regarded as a pure sniper rifle, the MSG90 can fill the role of a designated marksman rifle.

 The PSG1 and MSG90 have different trigger packs.
 The MSG90 uses a modified version of the push pin trigger packs of H&K roller-delayed select-fire assault rifles.
 The composite shoulder stock of the MSG90 is adjustable for height (cheek), length of pull (shoulder), and is smaller and lighter than that of the PSG1.
 MSG90s have a slightly shorter contoured barrel to help with harmonic stabilization and consistent whip instead of the PSG1's heavy barrel, but remain free-floating.
-As a result, these particular MSG90 A1s have a threaded barrel capable of attaching a suppressor, which is an advantage over the PSG1.

 The sighting system uses the multipurpose Weaver rail mount rather than the Picatinny rail for affixing sighting systems which can be purchased separately.
 This same scope mounting system is used on the HK21E, HK23E, and G41 (discontinued) series.

 The barrel is weighted at the muzzle to aid stabilization of barrel whip to enhance accuracy.
 The addition of a flash suppressor adds to the overall length.

+MSG90A1

+The MSG90A1 features a threaded barrel that comes with a bird cage type flash hider.
+The threaded barrel also allows for the use of a suppressor and more modern barrel attachments.